coderBelal/Nexus-UI/README.md

-# React + Vite
+# Abdullah , Belal and Yousuf

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+We are create Neuxs UI React + Tailwind

 Currently, two official plugins are available: